aashari/mcp-atlassian-confluence/DEVELOPMENT.md

 The `get-space` tool retrieves detailed information about a specific Confluence space:

 - **Required Parameter**: `id` - The ID of the space to retrieve
-- **Response**: Detailed information about the space, including basic information, description, and links
+- **Response**: Detailed information about the space, including:
+  - Basic information (ID, key, type, status, creation date)
+  - Description (if available)
+  - Labels with their prefixes and IDs
+  - Links to access the space in Confluence

 ## Implementing New Confluence Features